-When I was twenty-seven years old, I enthusiastically accepted Christ, was baptized, and joined a large Protestant denomination.
-Dedicated to my church, I spent over 22 years attending church services, Bible studies, and other church activities.
-I volunteered for every service and evangelical task.
-Eventually, I was ordained and served as a youth pastor and speaker.
-And as a respected church leader, I was on my way to the Kingdom of God — or so I thought.
+At the age of twenty-seven, I enthusiastically accepted Christ.
+I then joined a large Protestant church and was baptized.
+Being dedicated to my new church, I spent over 22 years attending church services, Bible studies, and volunteering for every kind of service.
+Eventually, I was ordained and became the youth pastor.
+I saw myself as respected church leader who was well on my way to the Kingdom of God — but I could not have been more wrong.

-Toward the end of my experience with this Christian denomination, the senior pastor passed away and another man took over.
+Toward the end of my experience with this Christian denomination, the senior pastor died and another man took over.
 This new pastor determined that certain church teachings were wrong, and began to change doctrine.
-This caused a great disturbance which split the denomination into several competing groups.
-Several senior pastors left to start their own churches, drawing thousands of dissatisfied members with them.
-My head was spinning: I had found what I considered to be Christ’s religion, but now the church that helped me find Christ was flying apart.
+This caused a great disturbance that split the denomination into several competing groups.
+Then several well-respected pastors left to start their own churches, drawing thousands of dissatisfied members with them.

-So which organization was teaching the correct Christian doctrines?
+So which organization was teaching the doctrines of Jesus Christ?

 I was determined to find out.

-So for many months, I spent all my spare time studying the Bible.
-I had never studied like this before; instead, I just trusted and accepted what I heard from the pulpit.
+So I entered into an intense Bible study.
+For many months, I spent all my spare time studying the Bible.
+I had never studied like this before; instead, I just trusted and accepted what I heard at church.
 Of course, our preachers always reminded us how we should “prove all things.”
-But most of us were too busy (or perhaps too lazy?) to study the Bible on our own.
+But I was too busy (or perhaps too lazy?) to study on my own.

-During these intense personal Bible studies, I read several commandments of Jesus I had never heard before.
-After attending weekly church services and Bible studies for 22 years, my church had never quoted these particular Scriptures.
-This discovery greatly concerned me, and caused me to wonder if I was attending the wrong church.
+During these intense personal Bible studies, I read several of our Lord’s commandments I had never heard at church.
+After attending weekly church services and Bible studies for over 22 years, my church had never quoted these commandments.
+This discovery troubled me — and I began to wonder of if I was attending the wrong church.